HM Prison Cardiff: Execution site

 The remains of executed prisoners were buried in unmarked graves within the prison walls, as was customary.
 In late 2003, after capital punishment had been abolished in the UK, the remains of Corbett, Roberts, Grossley, Evans, Wills and Singh were exhumed from the prison grounds and reburied elsewhere in order to make space for the construction of a new cell block.
 The precise location of the new cell block is 51°28′47.58″N 3°10′04.68″W.

 The remains of Mahmood Mattan (executed in 1952 but cleared of murder in 1998) had previously been exhumed from the same location for reburial in 1996.
 Mattan is now buried in the Muslim section of Western Cemetery, Cardiff.
 His tombstone bears the epitaph "Killed by Injustice".
 After Mattan's conviction was quashed, his widow Laura and three sons (David, Omar and Mervyn) received the sum of £725,000 in compensation from the British Government.

 The prison today

 Cardiff Prison accepts male adult prisoners remanded into custody who are drawn predominantly from the surrounding court catchment area of South Wales.
 In addition Cardiff also houses sentenced Category B and C prisoners.

-Cardiff’s regime includes full-time education, employment in the prison workshops, and training courses.
+Cardiff's regime includes full-time education, and training courses.
 There is a resettlement unit that offers prisoners various offending behaviour programmes and work based courses, and a Detoxification Unit accommodating 50 prisoners.

 In 1999 the actor Keith Allen played a Probation and Parole officer at the prison, in the BBC television series Jack of Hearts.